 My brother has always been skinny too.
 His spine protruded from his back like the spines of a stegosaurus.
 His chest looked like the remains of a cow ribcage from a Western film.

 My brother asked if I wanted to go the gym and lift weights with him.
-I thought, “Fuck it, why not”.
+I said, “Why not”.
 So off we went.
 He showed me how to do a barbell bench press and a dumbbell bench press, and possibly many more types of bench press too.

 I thought to myself, “If my brother can do it, then so can I!”
 After all, our genetic-relatedness is 50%.
 He’s practically a clone of me.

-Well, I’ve been going to the gym now for a year.
+I’ve been to the gym 78 times since that gym session a year ago.
 Here’s before and after photos: